Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: Discussion

 For humans, subjectivity analysis is, ironically, a subjective task, where one can focus on either the subjectivity of the language used or the content of the itself, or look at both simultaneously---the choice is up to the analyzer.
 Additionally, it is not always clear what is considered objective truth.
 For instance, one annotator pointed out during the interview that they were unsure whether common beliefs, specifically the topic of human rights, should be regarded as objective.
 Fortunately, despite these aspects, people will generally be on the same page when analyzing the subjectivity of a text.

-In addition to human annotations, we experimented with using a LLM, GPT-5, to automate the annotation process.
+In addition to human annotations, we experimented with using an LLM, GPT-5, to automate the annotation process.
 To verify consistency, GPT-5 was prompted three times, with the correlation between the batches averaging 0.98, showing very high consistency.
-One aspect that lowered this consistency were narratives, such as descriptions of what a person did during their day, which appeared more difficult to the model to evaluate reliably.
+One aspect that lowered this consistency was narratives, such as descriptions of what a person did during their day, which appeared more difficult for the model to evaluate reliably.

 When comparing human annotations with GPT-5-generated outputs, additional patterns emerged.
 First, GPT-5 rated texts with quotations, such as news stories, consistently higher than human annotators did.
 Secondly, human annotators rated texts written in a very informal tone---especially those using language common in forums and blog posts---as highly subjective, whereas GPT-5 focused more on the content of those texts, giving less weight to tone.
 Similar systematic differences between human and LLM annotations have also been reported in other subjective labeling tasks, such as emotion labeling \citep{niu2025rethinking,bojic2025comparing,greschner2025fearful} and safety ratings \citep{movva2024annotation}.